Wednesday, January 20, 2021

 Hyborian goes after Afterlife who has among his abilities the power to 'haunt' an opponent with voices and images of the dearly departed.
 Focused on Hyborian, the power caused the hundreds, if not thousands of spirits inside the helmet to all talk at once, many shouted advice to the overwhelmed wearer.
 As Andy describes it, "My Character had felt, heard, and saw every single one of the helmet's dead former occupants and was nearly rendered insane."

 Another part well remembered by both Andy and I was in the final arc of the campaign when the Earth was invaded by an Alien Empire.
 We divided the team, along with a ton of NPC heroes we'd met throughout the series, into three teams.
-One would be on the moon protected a secret weapon being built there.
+One would be on the moon protecting a secret weapon being built there.
 One group would be in the Earth's upper atmosphere to take out as many alien ships trying to land as possible.
 Finally there would be a group on the Earth, ready for anything that got passed the aerospace team.

 As Andy notes...